The Federal Reserve’s dot plot explained – and what it says about interest rates

 Though Powell emphasized that the Fed’s policy decisions “are not on a preset course and will change if the incoming data materially change the outlook,” the meeting still helped send stocks to their worst December since the Great Depression.

-“A few participants expressed concerns that in the current environment of increased uncertainty, the policy rate projections prepared as part of the Summary of Economic Projections do not accurately convey the Committee’s policy outlook,” records of that meeting said.
+“A few participants expressed concerns that in the current environment of increased uncertainty, the policy rate projections prepared as part of the Summary of Economic Projections do not accurately convey the Committee’s policy outlook,” records of the Fed’s January 2019 meeting said.

 “The Fed feels like it really does need to explain and justify why it’s doing what it’s doing.
 The dot plot and the SEP is one element of a policy of transparency,” Coronado says.
 “But that doesn’t mean it’s useful for the public or for markets.
 It can be confusing, and it can be misleading.”

-- 5 ways the Fed’s decision on interest rates affect you
+- 6 ways the Fed’s decisions impact you